-• Circle in front of the kindergarten yard:

-• This is for drop off and pick up ONLY.
-Please pull all the way forward before letting the students out of the car.
-The lane closest to the curb if for drop off and pick up.
-The left lane is for exiting the area when necessary.
+- Circle in front of the kindergarten yard: - This is for drop off and pick up ONLY.
+Please pull all the way forward, leaving no empty spaces along the curb, before letting the students out of the car.
+The lane closest to the curb is for drop off and pick up.
+The left lane is for exiting the area.
 There is no parking in the circle.
 Parents, please do not get out of the car.
 In the morning, have the students ready with backpacks, etc. to step out quickly once you pull all the way forward.
 During the morning and afternoon rush, make a right turn only onto McCoy.
-It is vital cars carefully enter and exit this area.

-- Circle in front of office: - This is for buses only.
-No other students may use this are at any time.

-• Parking lot on side of the kindergarten area:

-• This area if for parking ONLY.
-Drive through to the parking area, park your car, and walk your child to class.
-There is no safe space for drop off and pick up; please park and walk to get your child.
-During the morning and afternoon rush, make a right turn only onto McCoy.

-- Disabled parking and red curbs: - No parking in these areas at any time unless you have a handicap placard.

-Crossing guards at corner of McCoy and Meta and McCoy and Neville:

-• If you live close to the school, please walk your child to school.
+It is vital that cars carefully enter and exit this area. - Circle in front of office: BUSES only - This is for buses only.
+No other students may use this area at any time. - Parking lot on side of the kindergarten area: - This area is for parking ONLY.
+Drive through to the parking area, park your car, and walk your child to their assigned entrance area.
+There is no safe space for drop off and pick up in this area; please park and walk to get your child.
+During the morning and afternoon rush, make a right turn only onto McCoy. - Disabled parking and red curbs: - \circ $\;$ No parking in these areas at any time unless you have a handicap placard. - Crossing guards at corner of McCoy and Meta: - If you live close to the school, please walk your child to school.
 For those living farther away, park in the neighborhood and walk your child to class to help decrease the number of cars at the beginning and end of the school day.